Usage | CLI

 Step 4 - Import Keypack

-It's time to import our keypack.
-Make sure the keypack file is in the root of the code repository.
+Make sure the keypack file is in the root the repo.
 After you've successfully imported the keypack it's safe to delete.

 $ pyupdater keys -i